aimms/documentation/webui/table-widget.rst

 • No support for element text yet (when an element text annotation has been specified in the declaration of a set involved in the table contents).
 • No support for the display of units of measurement (in the downloaded Excel file).
 Only the plain values (without units) are subject to the download/upload actions.
 • There is no dedicated 'procedure upon upload'.
 The reason for this is that currently the upload changes are applied as if they were a sequence of manual edits.
-• Deleting a value in a cell will not reset the correspond value in AIMMS to its default value (when the corresponding identifier has a default value specified in its declaration).
+• Deleting a value in a cell will not reset the corresponding value in AIMMS to its default value (when the corresponding identifier has a default value specified in its declaration).
 For now, the value is set to 0 (or the empty string or the empty label), instead.

 Creating Read-Only Cells